engineeringpenguins/reference/Processes/AD-CertServices.md

 ![Begin setup of ADCS](https://github.com/engineeringpenguins/reference/blob/main/Processes/Linked-Images/adcs_setup.png)

-Use appropriate level credentials to approve configuration of ADCS, check the boxes for whatever services you added and want to setup now, leave the radio button selected for 'Enterprise CA', select 'root CA', select 'create a new private key', leave the default at RSA 2048, leave the name as default (if you want to change it I would reccomend having '-CA' on the end of the name for organization), leave the validity period at 5 years, leave the default location for the certificate database, select configure to finish setup.
+Use appropriate level credentials to approve configuration of ADCS, check the box for ADCS (dont check other services we enabled yet), leave the radio button selected for 'Enterprise CA', select 'root CA', select 'create a new private key', leave the default at RSA 2048, leave the name as default (if you want to change it I would reccomend having '-CA' on the end of the name for organization), leave the validity period at 5 years, leave the default location for the certificate database, select configure to finish setup.

 There are only a few places that you will likely go in your time using ADCS.
 If you left click on the name of your CA in the navigation column and then right click the name of the CA you will get a selection menu, hover over 'All tasks' with your mouse.